nitrate-lang/nitrate/docs/OVERVIEW.md

 ### Principle 3: Pass-Based Pipeline with Fixed-Point Iteration

-The compiler is organized as a sequence of passes over progressively lower-level IRs.
+The compiler is organized as a sequence of passes over progressively lower-level IRs: Source Text → Tokens → Parse Tree (AST) → HIR → MIR → LLVM IR → Machine Code.
 Each pass has a well-defined input type and output type, enabling independent testing and clear separation of concerns.
 The `Pass` trait in `nitrate_hir` formalizes this contract.
 Several critical passes — most notably the Hindley-Milner constraint solver — use fixed-point iteration, repeatedly visiting every expression in a function body until no new type constraints are added.
 This pattern is essential for transitive constraint propagation (if `x = y` and `y = 42`, then `x = i32`), nested monomorphization (when a generic function calls another generic function, the first pass monomorphizes the inner call and the second pass discovers the outer call), and incremental type resolution (type variables are resolved as constraints accumulate).

 ### Principle 4: Reentrant Store Access